Stroke & Vascular Disorders

 Although the management of hypertension is the single most important preventive strategy for lacunar infarctions, optimal primary prevention involves the management of all modifiable risk factors for atherosclerosis and ischemic stroke:

 CT or MRI of the brain, including ultrasound, CT angiography, or MR angiography imaging of the extracranial and intracranial large arteries, is necessary to rule out non-lacunar pathology.
 The diagnostic workup should be performed emergently in acute stroke, particularly if there is any sign of clinical progression or fluctuation.
 CT is less sensitive than MRI for smaller lacunes in the brainstem and thalamus.
 In acute settings, MRI-DWI sequence overestimates the final infarct size.
-One third of lacunar infarcts will not result in a cavity (42).
+One third of lacunar infarcts will not result in a cavity (48).
 The carotid arteries should be evaluated following a lacunar stroke with Doppler ultrasonography, CT angiogram, or MR angiogram.
 Cervical carotid arteries with moderate or greater stenosis ipsilateral to the side of infarct should be considered for carotid endarterectomy or stenting.
 Transcranial Doppler ultrasonography is an alternative, noninvasive method of detecting intracranial vascular stenoses.
+Should vessel imaging be normal and there is a strong clinical suspicion for branch atheromatous disease, high-resolution MRI with vessel wall imaging may be considered to visualize the atherosclerotic plaque blocking the origin of the perforating vessel.
 Clinical findings should be used to indicate the need for other tests.
-A review of 214 patients indicated that although transesophageal echocardiography has a well-established value in the investigation of the stroke mechanism, evidence suggests that the combination of a small subcortical infarction with a typical lacunar syndrome has a 100% negative predictive value for a cardioembolic source (60).
+A review of 214 patients indicated that although transesophageal echocardiography has a well-established value in the investigation of the stroke mechanism, evidence suggests that the combination of a small subcortical infarction with a typical lacunar syndrome has a 100% negative predictive value for a cardioembolic source (72).

 Acute lacunar infarcts seen within 4.5 hours of onset and presenting with disabling symptoms should be considered for intravenous thrombolysis (ie, tissue-type plasminogen activator [alteplase] or tenecteplase).
-Intravenous thrombolysis is the only treatment for lacunar infarction proven to improve clinical outcome.
-Lacunar strokes showed the most favorable outcome following intravenous thrombolysis (80), with the lowest rate of post-thrombolysis hemorrhagic transformation.
-Imaging identifies the lacunar infarct prior to thrombolysis better than the identification of a clinical lacunar syndrome (44).
-Between 24% and 37% of lacunar strokes progress and have a fluctuating course of motor deficit for the first 24 hours and up to 72 hours or 1 week.
-Multiple mechanisms have been considered responsible for progression: the inflammatory response, glutamate excitotoxicity, stepwise occlusion of the small penetrators (76), and severe hypoperfusion of the ischemic area with distal embolization (13).
+Intravenous thrombolysis is the only treatment for lacunar infarction shown to improve clinical outcome.
+Lacunar strokes showed the most favorable outcome following intravenous thrombolysis (94), with the lowest rate of post-thrombolysis hemorrhagic transformation.
+Imaging identifies the lacunar infarct prior to thrombolysis better than the identification of a clinical lacunar syndrome (49).
+Lacunar stroke symptoms characteristically fluctuate and progress, and multiple mechanisms have been considered responsible for progression: the inflammatory response, glutamate excitotoxicity, stepwise occlusion of the small penetrators (89), and severe hypoperfusion of the ischemic area with distal embolization (16).
 The only treatment proven to be effective in progressing lacunar stroke is augmentation of cerebral blood flow.
 Blood pressure should not be lowered, and volume expanders or pressor medication can be used, if necessary.
 Hyperglycemia has a detrimental effect on nonlacunar stroke outcome, but a moderate hyperglycemia (8-12 mmol/L) seems to be beneficial in lacunar infarct.
-A higher blood pressure during the first 24 hours after the occurrence of an acute lacunar infarct carries a better neurologic outcome (69).
+A higher blood pressure during the first 24 hours after the occurrence of an acute lacunar infarct carries a better neurologic outcome (81).
 Although hyperglycemia is associated with worsened outcome in acute ischemic stroke, the impact may not be similar in lacunar versus non-lacunar infarct.
 Hyperglycemia has a detrimental effect on non-lacunar stroke outcome, but a moderate hyperglycemia (8-12 mmol/L) seems to be beneficial in lacunar infarct.
-This beneficial effect diminishes with severe hyperglycemia with more than 12 mmol/L (82).
+This beneficial effect diminishes with severe hyperglycemia with more than 12 mmol/L (96).

-Aspirin (160 or 325 mg) reduces the risk of early recurrent ischemic stroke (absolute risk reduction = 0.7%) (17).
+Aspirin (160 or 325 mg) reduces the risk of early recurrent ischemic stroke (absolute risk reduction = 0.7%) (21).
 Aspirin in a dose as low as 30 mg daily, dipyridamole, and the combination of extended-release dipyridamole with aspirin are available measures for the secondary prevention of lacunar infarcts (02).
 Clopidogrel and ticlopidine are alternatives for patients who are intolerant to aspirin.
-In patients with minor stroke (NIHSS < 5) or classified as a high-risk transient ischemic attack (ABCD2 ≥4), there is a benefit of short-term dual antiplatelet therapy (DAPT) with aspirin and clopidogrel (or ticagrelor as an alternative) for 21 days followed by single antiplatelet therapy (85; 35).
+In patients with minor stroke (NIHSS≤5) or classified as a high-risk transient ischemic attack (ABCD2 ≥4), there is a benefit of short-term dual antiplatelet therapy (DAPT) with aspirin and clopidogrel (or ticagrelor as an alternative) for 21 days followed by single antiplatelet therapy (100; 40; 28).
 DAPT could also be considered for lacunar infarcts due to large artery atherosclerosis of a parent artery, occluding penetrator arteries.
-In this case, patients could be treated with DAPT for 90 days per the SAMMPRIS (Stenting and Aggressive Medical Management for Preventing Recurrent Stroke in Intracranial Arterial Stenosis) trial, which compared DAPT to intracranial stenting in patients with intracranial atherosclerosis greater than 70% to 99% (15).
+In this case, patients could be treated with DAPT for 90 days per the SAMMPRIS (Stenting and Aggressive Medical Management for Preventing Recurrent Stroke in Intracranial Arterial Stenosis) trial, which compared DAPT to intracranial stenting in patients with intracranial atherosclerosis greater than 70% to 99% (18).
 It is important to note, however, that this trial did not compare DAPT to single antiplatelet therapy for stroke prevention in intracranial atherosclerotic disease, and more data are needed to answer this question.

-Finally, for the smaller percentage of lacunar infarcts that are due to atrial fibrillation, patients should receive anticoagulation for secondary stroke prevention.
-Novel oral anticoagulants (NOACs) or warfarin can be used; however, data support the use of NOACs, especially apixaban, for stroke prevention with lower bleeding risk (29).
+For the smaller percentage of lacunar infarcts that are due to cardioembolism, patients should receive treatment tailored to the specific cause.
+For atrial fibrillation, patients should receive anticoagulation for secondary stroke prevention; data support the use of NOACs, especially apixaban, for stroke prevention with lower bleeding risk than warfarin (33).
+For suspected patent foramen ovale–related lacunar stroke, patent foramen ovale closure may be reasonable in a young patient without traditional vascular risk factors nor atrial fibrillation.

 All contributors' financial relationships have been reviewed and mitigated to ensure that this and every other article is free from commercial bias.

-Dr. Lalla of Boston Medical Center has no relevant financial relationships to disclose.
+Dr. Soetanto of Maimonides Medical Center in Brooklyn, NY, has no relevant financial relationships to disclose.

 Dr. Levine of the SUNY Health Science Center at Brooklyn has no relevant financial relationships to disclose.